meken/sql-partitioned-tables/README.md

 Azure SQL Database is far from trivial.
 It requires an AD user to be logged in to add an _external user_ (managed identity or any other AD user); unfortunately the service principal that's used for the build automation, cannot be directly used for this purpose.
-So, the first step is to make sure that there's an AD group which includes the service principal as a member, and to make that group the AD admin user for the SQL Server.
-This at least allows the service principal to log in as an AD user, but unfortunately isn't sufficient to add an _external user_ using the standard methods.
+So, the first step is to make sure that there's an AD group which includes the service principal as a member, and then make that group the AD admin user for the SQL Server.
+This at least allows the service principal to log in as an AD user, but it unfortunately isn't sufficient to add an _external user_ using the standard methods.
 The next step is the creation of a user object with some fields set to specific values, meaning that we need to calculate and provide some specific information, namely the `SID` (Security Identifier).
 The `SID` is a binary field that's based on the client id of the Data Factory managed identity (which is a 16 byte GUID).
 It's basically the (little endian) byte representation that's formatted as a hex string and passed as a literal to the create user statement (believe me, I'm not making this up :confused:).
-Another complexity is that the Data Factory only provides its object id (principal id), so based on that the client id must be looked up.
+Another complexity is that the Data Factory only provides its object id (principal id), so based on that, the client id must be looked up.
 As a consequence, the build service principal must have read permissions to read from the AD to automate the whole thing.

 ```bash